 Going broad seems practical and easy.
-You add a question to the form you use for budget requests, business cases, and decision packages: "How does this proposal impact equity?"
-Or perhaps you roll out a checklist to guide departments to self-reflect.
+You add a question to the budget request, business case, and decision package forms: "How does this proposal impact equity?"
+Or perhaps you roll out a checklist, helping guide departments to self-reflect.
 The result?
 Too often, familiar budget proposals from departments are attached to flimsy appeals toward equity.
 This is not what you're striving to accomplish.